 NEPA Assignment - 23 USC 327

 - Requires a formal Application, which includes a public review and comment period

 - Requires Sovereign Immunity Waiver

 - On March 22, 2017, Governor Doug Ducey signed into law Senate Bill 1211 which amended the Arizona Revised Statues Chapter 2, Article 2, Section 28-334 C. to allow ADOT to assume federal environmental review responsibility and to waive sovereign immunity under the Eleventh Amendment to the United States Constitution for the limited purposes of addressing legal matters in carrying out federal environmental review responsibilities pursuant to 23 USC 326 and 23 USC 327.

-View a recording of the August 15, 2017, webinar presentation held for Agencies and Tribal Governments here: ADOT Effort to seek NEPA Assignment.
+View the presentation slides for the August 15, 2017, webinar held for Agencies and Tribal Governments.
 This presentation provides an overview of the NEPA Assignment process.